If you’re anything like me, you best enjoy the cold season holding a cup of hot chocolate with the heat turned up to

-The 4-season pole structure is usually made from aluminum, so that they can withstand blistering winds and heavy snowfall and hold up their thick fabrics.
+The 4-season pole structure is usually made from aluminum to withstand blistering winds and heavy snowfall and hold up their thick fabrics.

 If you thought that pitching a dome tent in the comfort of a warm, dry campsite was difficult, wait until you have to pitch a heavy tent in freezing temperatures, snow flurries, and double-digit wind gusts!

-While hopefully you never have to deal with that icy hell, you should still look into the ease of setup as one of your buying considerations.
+While hopefully you never have to experience this, you should still look into the ease of setup as one of your buying considerations.

 Compared to the 1 or 2 pole support system of 3-season tents, 4-season tents can have anywhere from 1 to 12 poles to ensure the stability of the structure.

-Also, instead of normal plastic clips that attach the support system to the canopy, they tend to use sewn-in fabric sleeves which provide more durability.
+Also, instead of the usual plastic clips that attach the support system to the canopy, they tend to use sewn-in fabric sleeves, which provide more durability.

 So if you want to become an expert pitcher, you’ll have to practice, practice, practice.

-Perhaps the most important category when considering purchasing a 4-season tent is security.
+Perhaps the most crucial category when purchasing a 4-season tent is security.

 And by security, we mean questions like: